Grayson Allen NBA Preview vs. the Clippers

 Grayson Allen Insights vs. the Clippers

-- He's taken 5.3 threes per game, or 14.2% of his team's shots from beyond the arc this season.

-- The Suns rank 20th in possessions per game with 101.3.
-His opponents, the Clippers, have one of the slowest tempos with 100.8 possessions per contest.
+- Allen's opponents, the Clippers, have one of the slowest offensive tempos, ranking 27th, averaging 100.5 possessions per game, while his Suns average 101.3 per game, which ranks 18th among NBA teams.

+- On defense, the Clippers have conceded 111.5 points per game, which is sixth-best in the league.

-- Giving up 111.9 points per game, the Clippers are the seventh-ranked squad in the league on defense.
+- The Clippers are the fifth-ranked squad in the NBA, giving up 42 rebounds per game.

-- The Clippers give up 42.3 rebounds per game, ranking seventh in the NBA.
+- The Clippers allow 25.8 assists per game, 11th-ranked in the NBA.

-- In terms of assists, the Clippers are 14th in the league, allowing 26.1 per game.

-- Looking at 3-pointers, the Clippers are 12th in the NBA, conceding 12.5 makes per game.
+- The Clippers concede 12.5 made 3-pointers per contest, 11th-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!